Dynamical Casimir effect in curved spacetime: Example: an oscillating boundary in the presence of a massive body

-If we now drive the boundary at the novel resonance, $\nu= \frac{1}{2} \left( {\omega_{q}}^{(0)} + {\omega_{r}}^{(0)} \right)$ for some $q$ and $r$, the coefficient for which the curvature-dependent contribution is largest is
+If we now drive the boundary at the novel resonance, $\nu= \frac{1}{2} \left( {\omega_{q}} + {\omega_{r}} \right)$ for some $q$ and $r$, the coefficient for which the curvature-dependent contribution is largest is

-From Equation~\ref{eOscBetaSubharm}, one can see that it is in principle possible to conduct an experiment for long enough that the curvature-dependent contribution dominates, since in the $\beta_{mn}$ for modes other than $q$ and $r$ (Equation~\ref{eOscillatingBeta}), the value of $T$ only serves to set the phases.
-Taking the massive body to be the Earth, and positioning an optical cavity at the surface, this would require an impracticably large time.
-However, we can also consider excitations of a BEC rather than an optical cavity, which modifies the metric that we must use (see Appendix~A of~\cite{bruschi2014testing}).
-There are cases where relativistic effects too small to detect with an optical cavity can be brought into an observable regime with a BEC setup~\cite{bruschi2014phonon,bruschi2014testing}, and by preparing a suitable probe state and measuring its transformation due to the motion, one may be able to profit from the increased sensitivity afforded by quantum metrology~\cite{ahmadi2014quantum,ahmadi2014relativistic}.
-We are currently studying the feasibility of such a scheme.
+From equation~(\ref{eOscBetaSubharm}), one can see that it is in principle possible to conduct an experiment for long enough that the curvature-dependent contribution dominates, since in the $\beta_{mn}$ for modes other than $q$ and $r$ (equation~(\ref{eOscillatingBeta})), the value of $T$ only serves to set the phases.
+Taking the massive body to be the Earth, and considering the parameters used in the SQUID setup of~\cite{lindkvist2014twin} at the surface, one finds that the observation of this resonance would take $10^{17}$ times longer than observation of the usual parametric resonance, which is evidently impracticable.
+Instead of a photonic DCE, we can consider phononic excitations of a BEC.
+There are cases where relativistic effects too small to detect with an optical cavity may be brought into an observable regime with a BEC setup~\cite{bruschi2014phonon,bruschi2014testing}, and by preparing a suitable probe state and measuring its transformation due to the motion, one can profit from the increased sensitivity afforded by quantum metrology~\cite{ahmadi2014quantum,ahmadi2014relativistic}.
+We are currently studying the feasibility of such a scheme, and we present the first steps of this study in section~\ref{sBECexample}.
 Nonetheless, the in-principle detectability of the curvature contribution is an incentive for further study of this and other trajectories.